Stair lift installation costs $2,000-$7,500, but the average cost is $3,500. The price includes the stair lift price and the labor to install it.

 |Platform||$2,000 - $5,000|

-A basic straight stair lift costs between $2,000 and $5,000 for the lift and labor to have it installed.
+A basic, straight stair lift costs between $2,000 and $5,000.
 A straight chair lift travels in a straight line up a flight of stairs with no landings, bends, or curves to complicate things.
-It's the simplest and most inexpensive type of stair lift because it's a one-size-fits-all deal, no customization necessary.
+It's the simplest and most inexpensive type of stair lift because it's a one-size-fits-all deal, with no customization necessary.
 If you have straight stairs, you'll want a straight stair lift.

 A curved stair lift is more expensive, costing $7,500 to $10,000.
 A lift for curved stairs is more elaborate and is custom made for your space, with a curved rail that matches the curves of your stairway.
 It can travel around corners, bends, and changes in the stairs' direction.
 If you have a curved staircase or one with landings, you'll need one of these.